eventnetusa/eventnet/src/_vip/virtualsalesrooms.md

       **How it Works:**<br>1\.
 Consumer enters zip code and language preference criteria<br>2\.
 Platform identifies advisors meeting criteria<br>3\.
-      Platform notifies selected advisors of meeting request<br>4\.
-First advisor to accept meeting is connected via secure video meeting
+      Platform notifies selected advisors of meeting request via SMS and desktop<br>4\.
+First advisor to accept request is connected via secure video meeting

-      No more scheduling, waiting or coordination - Instant video meetings, whenever, wherever, from any device.
+      **No more scheduling or coordination - Instant video meetings, whenever, wherever, from any device.**

       **Sample Business Applications:&nbsp;**